 #5 Individualized Root Cause Resolution of Endometriosis

 What we know is women with endometriosis are likely to have estrogen dominance, immune system dysfunction, and a need for detoxification support.
-But what it takes to heal endometriosis in each person is very individualized.
+But each person is an individual when it comes to healing endometriosis.
 Sometimes we need to spend more time healing the gut and the liver before the estrogen will balance.
 Other times we have to focus heavily on clearing infections and reducing stress to gain traction in healing.
 In my clinical experience, it is different for each woman.

 This is where digging in and investigating comes in.
 Having necessary lab testing, along with a thorough evaluation of your story is essential to understanding your individualized needs.